duneroadrunner/scpptool/README.md

         /* Note that these returned "proxy reference" objects are designed to be used as temporary (rvalue) objects, not as (lvalue) declared variables or stored objects. */

-        /* Note again that we've been using a non-const rsv::xslta_vector<>.
-Perhaps unintuitively, the contents of an rsv::xslta_vector<> cannot be safely accessed via const reference to the vector. */ auto const& vec2_cref1 = vec2;
-        //typename decltype(vec2)::value_type ilaptr3b = vec2_cref1.front();    // scpptool would complain

         {
-            /* Like the (non-const) element access operators and methods, dereferencing operations of rsv::xslta_vector<>'s (non-const) iterators return "proxy reference" objects rather than raw references. */ auto xslta_iter1 = std::begin(vec2);
+            /* Like the element access operators and methods, dereferencing operations of rsv::xslta_vector<>'s iterators return "proxy reference" objects rather than raw references. */ auto xslta_iter1 = std::begin(vec2);
             auto xslta_iter2 = mse::rsv::make_xslta_end_iterator(&vec2);
             *xslta_iter1 = &i1;